When was Paraquat Restricted in the United States?

 Is Paraquat the Same as Roundup?

 No. Roundup contains the active ingredient glyphosate, which has been linked to an increased risk for cancers such as non-Hodgkin lymphoma and other serious side effects.
-Paraquat is a completely different herbicide which has been linked to Parkinson's disease and many other serious health risks.
+Paraquat is a completely different herbicide that has been linked to Parkinson's disease and many other serious health risks.

 Get a Free Lawsuit Evaluation With Our Lawyers